NZMSA/2019-Phase-1/AI and Machine learning/README.md

 - Analyse it (plot histograms and scatter plots to see what the correlations are like)
 - Run a machine learning model on the data
 (e.g. Linear Regression, Random Forest, etc.)
-- Add comments explaining why you are doing particular steps and add comments about any notable observation you make.
+- Add comments explaining why you performed each step and add comments about any notable observation you make.

 You will need to submit a link to your Azure Notebook (make sure it's set to public) to us for marking.